squallstar/bancha/Readme.md

 # How to install

-1. Before all, sets your current environment in the **/index.php** file The default environment is "sqlite" (while developing is very useful) but you are encouraged to use "development" or "production" as environment, and run the database on a real server.
+1. Before all, check your current environment in the **/index.php** file The default environment is "development", so the standard config files will be used

 2. Sets the database configuration parameters here: application/config/database.php